lankydan/lankydanblog-jamstack/content/blog/2019/kotlin-ktor-rest-api/index.md

 cover_image: ./title-card.png
 ---

 [Ktor](https://ktor.io/) is a asynchronous web framework written in and designed for Kotlin.
 Allowing the more interesting features of Kotlin, such as coroutines, to not only be used but supported as a first class citizen.
 Normally, Spring is my go to general framework and generally what I use when I need to put a REST API together.
 Spring does have support for Kotlin features, including coroutines, and is always adding better and better Kotlin support.
 That being said, I wanted to try out Ktor after attending a recent London Kotlin meetup.
 So this post is a learning experience for both you and me.
-The content of this post is will to lack experienced advice but will instead document my thoughts and opinions as I play around with Ktor for the first time.
+The content of this post will lack experienced advice but will instead document my journey as I play around with Ktor for the first time.

 Here is a bit more background information on Ktor.
 It is backed by [Jetbrains](https://www.jetbrains.com/) who are also the creators of Kotlin itself.
 Who better to make a Kotlin web framework than the men and women that work on the language.